YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 * Historical
 <br/>
- - _When did the French revolution took place?_
+ - _When did the French Revolution take place?_
 <br/>
  - _Who was the president of the United-States during World War II?_